Politics of France: Legislative branch

 The Parliament of France, making up the legislative branch, consists of two houses: the National Assembly and the Senate; the National Assembly is the pre-eminent body.

-Parliament meets for one nine-month session each year: under special circumstances the President can call an additional session.
+Parliament meets for one nine-month session each year: under special circumstances the president can call an additional session.
 Although parliamentary powers have diminished from those existing under the Fourth Republic, the National Assembly can still cause a government to fall if an absolute majority of the total Assembly membership votes to censure.
-It happened once under the 5th Republic: in 1962 when the parliamentary majority of the time voted a motion of censure against the government of George Pompidou.
+It has happened twice under the 5th Republic: in 1962 against the government of George Pompidou and in 2024 against the government of Michel Barnier.

-The government has a strong influence in shaping the agenda of Parliament.
-The government also can link its term to a legislative text which it proposes, and unless a motion of censure is introduced (within 24 hours after the proposal) and passed (within 48 hours of introduction – thus full procedures last at most 72 hours), the text is considered adopted without a vote.
+The government has a strong influence in shaping the agenda of Parliament (the cabinet has control over the parliamentary order of business 50% of the time, 2 out of 4 weeks per month).
+The government can also 'commit its responsibility' on a bill it has proposed (effectively treating the bill as an issue of a vote of confidence), and unless a motion of no confidence is introduced (within 24 hours after the proposal) and passed (within 48 hours of introduction – thus full procedures last at most 72 hours), the bill is considered adopted without a vote.

 Members of Parliament enjoy parliamentary immunity.
 Both assemblies have committees that write reports on a variety of topics.
 If necessary, they can establish parliamentary enquiry commissions with broad investigative power.

 National Assembly

 The National Assembly is the principal legislative body.
 Its 577 deputies are directly elected for five-year terms in local majority votes, and all seats are voted on in each election.

 The National Assembly may force the resignation of the government by voting a motion of censure.
-For this reason, the Prime Minister and their government are necessarily from the dominant party or coalition in the assembly.
+For this reason, the prime minister and their government are necessarily from the dominant party or coalition in the assembly.
 In the case of a president and assembly from opposing parties, this leads to the situation known as cohabitation.
-While motions of censure are periodically proposed by the opposition following government actions that it deems highly inappropriate, they are purely rhetorical; party discipline ensures that, throughout a parliamentary term, the government is never overthrown by the Assembly.
+While motions of censure are periodically proposed by the opposition following government actions that it deems highly inappropriate, they are usually purely rhetorical; party discipline ensures that, throughout a parliamentary term, the government is never overthrown by the Assembly provided that the governing party/coalition has a working majority in the Chamber (which is no longer the case for the current ruling coalition as a result of the 2022 legislative election).